August 31, 2017

 The HRC is a subsidiary body of the UN General Assembly and is the highest political human rights body in the UN.
 The Working Group of the HRC has been setup with the core objective of promoting gender equality and addressing the global discrimination against women.

-August 31, 2017 The $32.7 million Kisan II project, launched by The United States Agency for International…Read more
+The $32.7 million Kisan II project, launched by The United States Agency for International Development (USAID), will be…Read more